 This is the generic .align directive.
 For the ARM however if the first argument is zero (ie no alignment is needed) the assembler will behave as if the argument had been 2 (ie pad to the next four byte boundary).
 This is for compatibility with ARM's own assembler.

 .arch name

 Select the target architecture.
-Valid values for name are the same as for the '-march' commandline option.
+Valid values for name are the same as for the -march command-line option without the instruction set extension.

 Specifying .arch clears any previously selected architecture extensions.